ieatstickers/electrajs-migrate/README.md

   - `autoIncrement?: boolean`: Whether the column is auto-incrementing.
 Defaults to `false`.
   - `zeroFill?: boolean`: Whether the column is zero-filled.
 Defaults to `false`.
   - `index?: boolean`: Whether the column is indexed.
 Defaults to `false`.
-  - `addBefore?: string`: The name of the column to add this column before.
-Defaults to `undefined`.
   - `addAfter?: string`: The name of the column to add this column after.
 Defaults to `undefined`.

 #### Returns